emiimp/emiimp/README.md

 - 👋 Hi, I’m @emiimp
-- 👀 I’m interested in foreing languages, syntax, art, music and learning new things.
+- 👀 I’m interested in foreing languages, syntax (regarding grammar AND programming), art, music and learning new things.
-- 🌱 I’m currently learning Web Development and pursuing a degree in English Legal Translation.
+- 🌱 I’m currently learning Fullstack Development and pursuing a degree in English-Spanish Legal Translation.
+I'm a private English tutor as well.
-- 💞️ I’m looking to collaborate on really big & interesting projects!!
+- 💞️ I’m looking to collaborate on really big & interesting projects!!!
 - XOXO

 <!---